pts/pts-xtiny/README.txt

 Compiled executable size is 24220 bytes; when compressed with upxbc, it's 14640 bytes.

+See https://github.com/pts/mininasm, which implements a NASM-compatible assembler for 8086.
+Compiled executable size is 20580 bytes; when compressed with upxbc, it's 13796 bytes.

 See https://github.com/pts/muxzcat , which implements an .xz and .lzma decompression filter.
 Compiled executable size is 7376 bytes; when compressed with upxbc, it's 4678 bytes.